-- solar flares, despite their potentially huge economic consequences

-- previously unseen comets

-- next nearby supernova
+- ▶ solar flares, despite their potentially huge economic consequences - previously unseen comets - next nearby supernova: the end of the 410-year supernova peace

 "[Following 30 years of observations] When all known forces acting on the spacecraft are taken into consideration, a very small but unexplained force remains.
-It appears to cause a constant sunward acceleration of $(8.74 \pm 1.33) \times 10^{-10} m/s^2$ for both spacecraft."
+It appears to cause a constant sunward acceleration of $(8.74\pm1.33)\times10^{-10}m/s^2$ for both spacecraft."